zivlakmilos/curriculum-vitae/cv.md

 __Heating Controller__

-- Controller for central heating system.
+- Controller for central heating system
-- The primary focus of the project was to provide efficient control for the heating system.
+- The primary focus of the project was to provide efficient control for the heating system
-- System based on AVR 8-bit microcontroller.
+- System based on AVR 8-bit microcontroller
 - C, UART, SPI

 __Drink Inventory__

-- Desktop application for drink inventory management and calculation.
+- Desktop application for drink inventory management and calculation
-- Integration with digital scale and barcode scanner.
+- Integration with digital scale and barcode scanner
 - C++, Qt Framework

 ## Personal Projects